HDFGroup/PyHexad/docs/images/h5readImage.rst

 -------------------------------

-``h5readImage`` reads an :term:`HDF5 image` and renders it as Graphics Interchange Format (GIF) image in an Excel cell.
+``h5readImage`` reads an :term:`HDF5 image` and renders it as Graphics Interchange Format (GIF) image on an Excel worksheet.

 .. rubric:: Excel UDF Syntax